-- Select those from whom you wish to obtain letters of recommendation.
+- Approach those from whom you wish to obtain letters of recommendation.

-- Obtain a transcript at the end of the year for your own use in preparation of the application.
+- Obtain an official transcript at the end of the year for your own use in preparation of your application.

-- Request that official transcripts be mailed to the individual schools or the application service.
+- Request official transcripts be mailed to individual schools, or where applicable, the centralized application service.

 - Complete your application and submit at earliest allowed date.

 - If you are applying through an Early Decision Program, check to see that your letters of evaluation have been submitted and prepare for interviews.